 Congratulations on your successful website business!
-You’ve spent countless hours writing, designing and promoting your website — and now your business is thriving.
-You have happy customers, a memorable brand and your website is generating revenue.
+You’ve spent countless hours writing, designing, and promoting your website — and now your business is thriving.
+You have happy customers, a memorable brand, and your website generates revenue.

 What would happen if you suddenly lost all your hard work?
 Poof!
 Gone!
 Well, that scenario is not as far-fetched as it may seem.

-Cyberthreats are on the rise and website owners face a never ending series of internal and external threats to their online businesses.
-It’s important for all website operators to better understand the threats they face, the harm these threats can cause, and take preventative measures today to protect their hard work.
+Security threats to websites have grown in number and variety over the past decade.
+Site owners face a seemingly never-ending flow of both internal and external dangers.
+All website operators need to better understand the threats they face, the harm these website threats can cause, and take preventative measures to protect their hard work today.

 Threat #1: Ransomware

-Just imagine the true cost to your business if your website were knocked offline for just a few days by ransomware:
+Just imagine the actual cost to your business if your website were knocked offline for only a few days by ransomware:

 - Lost sales